 Postdoctoral opportunity: Systems neuroscience approaches to bonding and attachment, UT-Austin: The Phelps Lab (phelpslab.net) at the University of Texas at Austin is looking for a postdoctoral trainee to examine brain-wide patterns of neural activation associated with the development and expression of pair-bonds in the monogamous prairie vole.
-The project includes using viral vectors and chemogenetic agents to manipulate interactions between cortical and sub-cortical substrates of attachment.
+The project includes using viral vectors and chemogenetic agents to manipulate interactions between cortical and sub-cortical substrates of attachment and memory.
 Trainees will have the opportunity to learn the latest in whole-mount immunhistochemistry and automated microscopy methods through our collaboration with Dr. Pavel Osten at Cold Spring Harbor Laboratory.
 We're looking for someone with experience in behavioral neuroscience, immunohistochemistry and small animal surgery.
 Additional opportunities include training and projects in genomics and field work.

 Postdoctoral opportunity: Evolutionary epigenomics of behavior, UT-Austin: We are also looking for a postdoctoral trainee to investigate the adaptive evolution of gene regulation in non-model systems.
 The project seeks to identify adaptations in neuronal gene regulation associated with the emergence of monogamy in prairie voles.
 The successful candidate will have experience with genome-wide tests of selection and comfort with standard tools of bioinformatics (some combination of Bash, R, Python).
 This is an excellent opportunity for a recent graduate with a background in bioinformatics, phylogenetics or population genetics looking to expand into functional measures of sequence evolution, neurobiology, or animal behavior.
 Although not required, the applicant will have the opportunity to become proficient in a variety of advanced molecular methods, including ChIP-seq, meDIP, conformation capture and other techniques.